codex-academy/codeX_ReleaseOneNarrativeWorkbook/RefactorToBeTestable.md

 // create object instances that have a database connection var setupCallback = function(connection){
     return {
-        //this name match name exposed via the services object from req.services productDataService : new ProductsDataService(connection)
+        //this name should match the name exposed via the services object from req.services productDataService : new ProductsDataService(connection)
         //add the other data services here
     }